 While I haven't studied Feng Shui extensively, the advice shared was so logical that it was easy to accept their recommendations.
 As I thought back through my last few home offices, I also realized that instinctively I have been positioning my home office desk correctly.

-Just like the tiny home office challenge above, there are exceptions for things like a like dual home office.
+Just like the tiny home office challenge above, there are exceptions for things like a dual home office.
 This home office design seems perfect for sharing extra work space between two people, even if it requires the desks to face the wall.

 This research also makes me appreciate so much more how home offices tucked into nooks like a closet or under the stairs are incredibly effective even when the desk faces a wall.
 So yes, there are great designs which work well when you've got the space.
 And there are more creative home office solutions when you don't have the space.